DaniilDeltsov/Attrition_HR/README.md

 ## The dataset consists of employees' data ("age", "distance from home", "education", "monthly income" and 30 more rows...)

-#### Explarotary data analysis was carried out in order to understand some key factors (and find some key features) why eployees suffer from attrition and how to detect it.
+#### Explarotary data analysis was carried out in order to understand some key factors (and find some key features) why employees suffer from attrition and how to detect it.

 # ----------------------------------------------------------------